dddrrreee/cs140e-25win/labs/cs240lx.md

 <img src="lab-memes/chaotic-study.jpg" width="400" />
 </p>

 If you liked 140e, consider taking cs240lx next quarter.
   - it's fun.
   - it's Joe's last quarter before graduation.
-  - we currently have a record number enrolled so by the birthday paradox / pigeon hole principle, your fav people will be there.
+  - we have record enrollment so by the birthday paradox / pigeon hole principle, your fav people will be there.

 Same rough format:
   - still 2 days a week.